 In the interests of full disclosure, you should know this article has been brought to you by The Boogaloo Family Clinic of Musical Cures.
 They’ve been run off their feet of late with a marked increase of children suffering ‘Cranky as a Cassowary Syndrome’, ‘Must Ride an Elephant to School or Refuses to Go Syndrome’ and ‘Thinks Chinese Burns Are Playing Nicely Syndrome’.
 They’re hoping a few extra tunes at schools across the country should nip of few of these problems in the bud.

 Dr Boogaloo and the Girl who Lost her Laughter was published on October 2.
-We will link to the review as soon as it’s available.
+Read our review of this book.
 Thanks to Zoe from Random House for facilitating this post.